 Now that you have Yoast SEO configured and understand the meta box, let’s take a look at the dashboard.

-On the main page of the dashboard, Yoast SEO will alert you to any potential SEO issues on your site.
+On the main page of the Dashboard, you’ll be alerted about any potential SEO issues on your site:

-Yoast will give you instructions for how to fix the issue.
-Or, you can always dismiss the notification if you don’t want to address it.
+Yoast will provide instructions on how to fix these issues.
+Or, you can always dismiss the notification if you don’t want to address them.

 The Features tab is a bit juicer than the previous tab.
 In this area, you can enable or disable specific features of Yoast SEO.

-For example, if you don’t find the Readability analysis in the Yoast SEO meta box, you can turn it off here:
+For example, if you don’t find the Readability analysis in the Yoast SEO meta box helpful, you can turn it off here:

-In this tab, Yoast SEO can help you verify your site with various search engine’s webmaster tools:
+In this tab, Yoast SEO can help you verify your site with various search engine webmaster tools: